tomiwa123/NFT/README.md

 ```
 pip3 install django
 ```
 Next, we will launch the server.
-Navigate to the Step 3 folder and run
+Navigate to the Step3 folder and run
 ```
 python3 manage.py runserver
 ```